eBay Tips

 • 10–13% of the total transaction on most sales

-• Lower on banded high-value categories (Jewellery, Watches, Vehicle Parts) where FVF drops sharply above threshold
+• Lower in banded high-value categories (Jewellery, Watches, Vehicle Parts), where the FVF drops sharply above the threshold

-• Plus optional Promoted Listings if you opt in
+• Plus Promoted Listings if you opt in

 The Buyer Protection Fee — what your buyer pays (not you)